Asymptotic behavior of periodic solutions in one-parameter families of Li\'{e}nard equations: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

 In the qualitative theory of ordinary differential equations, the study of limit cycles is undoubtedly one of the main problems, which is far from trivial.
-Issues such as the non--existence, existence, uniqueness and other properties of limit cycles have been and continue to be studied extensively by mathematicians and physicists, as well as by chemists, biologists, economists, etc.
+Issues such as the non--existence, existence, uniqueness and other properties of limit cycles have been and continue to be studied extensively.

 In particular, concerning Li\'{e}nard systems, there is a considerable amount of research on limit cycles, which began with Li\'{e}nard \cite{Lie1928}.
 Since the first results of Li\'{e}nard, many articles giving existence and uniqueness conditions for limit cycles of Li\'{e}nard systems have been published.
-See, e.g., \cite{SabVil2010,Vil1982}, the books \cite{Ye,Zha1992} and the references quoted therein.
+See, e.g., \cite{SabVil2010,Vil1982,V83,V12}, the books \cite{Ye,Zha1992} and the references quoted therein.

-In this paper we consider one--parameter $\lambda >0$ families of Li\'enard differential equations of the form
+In this paper, we consider one--parameter $\lambda >0$ families of Li\'enard differential equations of the form

 In \eqref{Eq1} the prime indicates derivative with respect to the time $t$.
-Note that for $f(x) = x^2-1$ we get the classical van der Pol equation which models the oscillations of a triode vacuum tube.
-Taking $x' = y$ the differential equation \eqref{Eq1} can be converted into the first order differential system
+Note that for $f(x) = x^2-1$ we get the classical van der Pol equation which models the oscillations of a triode vacuum tube \cite{M62,Pol1926}.